Explore Lake Clark

 Priest Rock Public Cabin

-Planning to stay in Lake Clark National Park's new public use cabin?
-Let us provide you with all the gear!
-In our opinion, kayaks are a must have when staying in this perfectly located cozy cabin.
+Planning to stay in Lake Clark National Park's public use cabin?
+Let us provide you with the transportation and gear you need!
+Our water taxi, the Tulchina, departs from Port Alsworth and can haul passengers, gear and kayaks in one trip.* In our opinion, kayaks are a must have for exploring when staying in this perfectly located cozy cabin.
 Need gear?
 We can set you up with camp chairs, cookstove, sleeping bags, even drinking water!
-Water taxi service to Priest Rock public use cabin is $165 one way.
-Kayaks and gear are additional fees.
-Go to recreation.gov to make your cabin reservations and contact us to reserve your water taxi and kayaks!
+Go to recreation.gov to make your cabin reservations and contact us to reserve your water taxi and kayaks.

 Little Lake Clark